Family Night Ideas: How We Do Family Night (In 5 Simple Steps)

 No TV comes on, but we have fun.
 This usually amounts to my husband throwing pillows and chasing the kids around for the last hour of our evening while they giggle uncontrollably, which is about the same as every night. 🙂

 As they get older, it may mean playing a game.
 In nice weather it may mean going outside with them.
 Whatever we want to do!

-Do you do Family Night?
+What are your Family Night ideas?
+Do you do one?
 If so, how do you structure it?

 New to this community?
 Start here, friend.